 I am obsessed with the drama of light and the construction of space.
 These obsessions are the starting points from which I explore the line between the abstract and the figurative.
-They are also what make printmaking such a rewarding medium for me, pushing me to question and explore the hows and whys of creating imagery.

 I am continually amazed by the magic of monotypes.
 They demand total attention to detail, yet always yield unintended effects.
 I plan and sketch and prepare, yet at some point, the image invariably takes over, driving the process.
 I find profound satisfaction in the tools, the techniques, and the unexpected results.